What you’ll learn

 Moving forward

-Recovery fatigue is a reminder that healing takes time.
+Sobriety fatigue is a reminder that healing takes time.
+You’re already doing something incredibly brave by showing up for yourself, even when it feels hard.
 With rest, patience, and the right support, you can find your footing again and continue building a life that feels meaningful and sustainable.
-If recovery fatigue is making it hard to stay motivated, we’re here to help.
+If sobriety fatigue is making it hard to stay motivated, we’re here to help.

 Frequently asked questions about recovery fatigue

-Is recovery fatigue a sign that my treatment plan isn’t working?
+Is sobriety fatigue a sign that my treatment plan isn’t working?

-Does recovery fatigue mean I’m doing something wrong?
+Does sobriety fatigue mean I’m doing something wrong?